IN/FIDELITY

 I leash you to the costly fetters of grief

-So that you don`t glide no more
+So that you no longer glide to him any more

-O, you heart`s outworn and unleashed bird
+O, you heart’s outworn and unleashed bird

 Cherish this grief, cherish it